weprovide/symfony-translation-bundle/README.md

 This bundle is developed with a Symfony Standard Edition on PHP 7.1 using We Provide's version of valet.
 Obviously it has dependencies to other projects and/or bundles.
 Below a list of dependencies, please use the installation guides of these bundles.
  * Symfony Standard Edition 3.3
- * Sonata Admin Bundle 3.23
+ * Sonata Admin Bundle 3.23 (with SonataDoctrineORMAdminBundle)
  * JMS Translation Bundle 1.3

 ## How does this work?

 You can use the JMS Translation Bundle to grab and collect all the translations in your own bundles (or all bundles in your project).
 This will generate YML files for each locale you've configured in a folder you want.
 Configure this folder and the locales you wish to manage and use this bundle to manage the translations.

-*// TODO: this bundle in the future will grab and collect the translations for you through a button in the admin.*

 ## Installation